Norman W. Walker: Biography

 Walker was born in Genoa, Liguria, Italy on 4 January 1886 to Robert Walker, a Baptist minister from Scotland, and Lydia Maw Walker.
 He was the second of the six children of Rev. and Mrs. Walker that lived to adulthood.
 As a young man, he discovered the value of vegetable juices while recovering from a breakdown in a peasant house in the French countryside.
-Watching the woman in the kitchen peel carrots, he noticed the moistness on the underside of the peel.
-He decided to try grinding them and had his first cup of carrot juice.
+Watching a woman in the kitchen peel carrots, he noticed the moistness on the underside of the peel.
+He decided to grind them, and had his first cup of carrot juice.

 Walker followed his parents and siblings to the United States, leaving England in 1910 on the S.S.
 Lusitania, and arriving in New York City in October of that year, where Walker worked at various occupations (although he gave his occupation as "painter" in his immigration interview).
 Although Walker has never shown up in any publicly released Federal Censuses, he and wife Margaret were enumerated in both the interim New York State Censuses of 1915 and 1925, where his birthplace was stated as "Italy" and occupations given for him as "janitor" and "real estate", respectively.

 Norman W. Walker married Margaret Bruce Olcott, a New Yorker, on 11 June 1913 in New York City [New York State Marriage Index (on-line), Marriage Certificate No.13485].
 Margaret Walker died in New York City in November 1970 (NY Times obituary and Social Security Death Index).
 It is not known when and where Norman and Margaret divorced, but the 18 January 1943 issue of the Reno (NV) Evening Gazette reported a Marriage Application for Norman W. Walker of San Francisco and Helen Ruth Kerby of Carson City.
 There is no indication Walker had children from either marriage.

 On 22 November 1918, Walker was granted US citizenship by the New York State Court.